-Whenever you want to look for a developmental tool for your employees, a tool that assesses the behaviour and competencies of the employee, go for the 360 degree feedback.
+Whenever you want to look for a developmental tool for your employees, a tool that assesses the behavior and competencies of the employee, go for the 360-degree feedback questionnaire.

 Expect to understand how you are seen in the eyes of others in your workplace, get to read what feedback they give.

 It focuses on subjective areas such as teamwork, attitude, leadership, and management.

 Most supervisors grapple with the question- How often should I consider implementing 360 feedback?
 While there is no surefire reply to this answer, there are some factors that give a fair idea about the frequency of performing 360s.
 Firstly, we should take note of the duration when a meaningful behavior change manifests and for that change to be also observed by others.
 Ideally, an interval between 12 to 24 months is advisable for going over the 360-degree feedback process again.
 This way, it allows sufficient time for employers to devise and work through development and action-oriented plans to instill that change.
 That being said, it’s also imperative that supervisors keep tabs on the appraisee’s goal setting and growth plan progress.

 “Wrong expectations are the root cause of disappointment.”